renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-tools.md

 ### MCP Tools (stdio)
 :::important
-This component is deprecated as of Langflow version 1.3.
+This component is deprecated as of Aiexec version 1.3.
 Instead, use the [MCP connection component](/components-tools#mcp-connection)
 :::

 ### MCP Tools (SSE)
 :::important
-This component is deprecated as of Langflow version 1.3.
+This component is deprecated as of Aiexec version 1.3.
 Instead, use the [MCP connection component](/components-tools#mcp-connection)
 :::